WestFS/my-study-corner/Vault/EN/React/React Authentication Guide - Axios + TypeScript.md

 ### 3.1.
 Login and Logout Logic

-The `logi
-n` and `logout` functions are the central methods exposed by AuthContext for manipulating authentication state, implemented within the AuthProvider.
+The `login` and `logout` functions are the central methods exposed by AuthContext for manipulating authentication state, implemented within the AuthProvider.

 The `login` function is responsible for receiving user credentials (such as username and password) and making a call to the login API using the configured Axios instance.
 On success, it stores the received tokens (access and refresh tokens) and updates the `user` state in AuthContext.
 Typically, after successful login, the application can redirect the user to a protected route, such as a dashboard (`/dashboard`).